emerone/HotelHouse/README.md

 ## Description

-Expemple of responsive Web-app for a hotel with an exotic menubar and a modal system for interactivities.
+Expemple of responsive Web-app in HTML, CSS and JS for a hotel with an exotic menubar and a modal system for interactivities.

 ## Getting Started